Russell Javors

 Russell Javors (born June 13, 1952) is an American rock guitarist.
 He is best known as a rhythm guitarist for Billy Joel from 1976 to 1989.

 Career

-At age 15, Javors was performing songs with his childhood friend Liberty DeVitto.
+Javors was born in Brooklyn, New York and spent his childhood in Plainview, Long Island.
+At age 15, he was performing songs with his childhood friend Liberty DeVitto.
 He met Doug Stegmeyer in high school and along with Howard Emerson, formed the band Topper.